Fanfiction, of Suoh Mikoto and Kusanagi Izumo. (Mikoto X Izumo)

 He put his hands into his face, sighed, then shook his hair bangs off his face.
 He pulled his chair back, before he started to walk around us.

-"We need to make him fight against his own self.", he looked at each face in the airless room, certain of each word he has just uttered.
+"We need to make him fight against his own self.
+His own people!", he looked at each face in the airless room, certain of each word he has just uttered.
 "We will fight, and we might, unfortunately, get killed... however, we must try--", one of the attendants cut him off, "So what you are saying is basically we need to die in vain?!
-That is a potential defeat, more than victory!--"
+That is a potential defeat more than victory!--"

-"There is a child, General Matsumoto!
-I will endure whatever it is fate's hiding for my soul.", Kusanagi said loudly.
+"There is a child, General Matsumoto, and I will endure whatever it is fate's hiding for my soul to protect that child.", Kusanagi said loudly.
 Then hanged a lucky cigarette on his lips.
 I am heading there, I have been more than ready... ", he pulled his jacket and walked to the door, where he stood in front of, "I'll see you all, hopefully, there too.", he added before he has left.

-The General stood on his worked-out legs, then announced,"Bah! you think this is a game of who is going to be the leader?!
-I tell you Mr. Ku--!", he gasped interrupting his own self after his eyes had witnessed the other attendants following the guy outside.
+The General stood on his worked-out legs, then announced,"Bah! you think this is a game of who is going to be the leader? who's gonna be the king?!
+I tell you gentlemen, Mr. Ku-- ugh!!", he interrupted his own self witnessing the other attendants following the blonde outside.

-"Where do ya think you're all going, come back'ere!! meeting is not over!--", his voice screeched, yet, no body considered him.
+"Where do ya think you're all going, come back'ere!! meeting is not over!--", his voice screeched, yet, nobody considered that.

-I -Yata- walked towards my broken friend, Kusanagi.. and behind his back, I've put my right hand on his right shoulder, then shed my tears along with his....
+I -Yata- walked towards my broken yet courageous friend Kusanagi along with the other members, and behind his back, I've put my right hand on his right shoulder, then started to shed my tears along with his, secretly.

 (several tear drops on the page)